srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

             * Starter
               * ContainerDevice

-1. Paste the `new-device.cert.pfx` file into the ContainerDevice folder.
+1. Paste the `sensor-thl-2000-device.cert.pfx` file into the ContainerDevice folder.

     The root directory of the Lab 6 ContainerDevice folder includes the `Program.cs` file.
-The **simulated device** project will need to access this certificate file when authenticating to the Device Provisioning Service.
+The simulated device app will need to access this certificate file when authenticating to the Device Provisioning Service.

 1. Open **Visual Studio Code**.